NABU

 The Kafa Zone still boasts large, overlapping areas of mountainous afromontane cloud forest.
 The region is one of the 36 “Biodiversity Hotspots” worldwide and is therefore of global significance for conservation.
 Around 100 woody plant and many bird and mammal species are recorded. more →

-Small scale agriculture - Foto: Bruno D'Amicis
+Small scale agriculture - photo: Bruno D'Amicis

-Forest Loss in Kafa
+Forest loss in Kafa

 The people of Kafa - Foto: Cleophe Bender